 Congress has been mostly absent as the country fights against the COVID-19 pandemic.
 Even before the pandemic began, many lawmakers, outside organizations, and former Members of Congress encouraged the legislative branch to instantiate remote deliberations and voting measures in the event of an emergency.

-The following is a timeline of many of the recent key events concerning Continuity of Congress during a pandemic.
+We created a timeline of many of the recent key events concerning Continuity of Congress during a pandemic.
 More information can be found at continuityofcongress.org.

 The Senate Permanent Subcommittee on Investigations released a fantastic report last week analyzing the constitutional rules governing quorum requirements to coincide with last week’s virtual hearing on Continuity of Senate Operations and Remote Voting in Times of Crisis.